joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/confirmation/prologue.md

 (10) Whether someone is required to stand for the person to be confirmed?
 (11) Whether this sacrament is given by bishops only?
 (12) Of its rite.

-* Whether Confirmation Is A Sacrament?
-* Whether Chrism Is A Fitting Matter For This Sacrament?
-* Whether It Is Essential To This Sacrament That The Chrism Which Is Its Matter Be Previously Consecrated By A Bishop?
-* Whether The Proper Form Of This Sacrament Is: "I Sign Thee With The Sign Of The Cross," Etc.?
-* Whether The Sacrament Of Confirmation Imprints A Character?
-* Whether The Character Of Confirmation Presupposes Of Necessity, The Baptismal Character?
-* Whether Sanctifying Grace Is Bestowed In This Sacrament?
-* Whether This Sacrament Should Be Given To All?
-* Whether This Sacrament Should Be Given To Man On The Forehead?
-* Whether He Who Is Confirmed Needs One To Stand For Him?
-* Whether Only A Bishop Can Confer This Sacrament?
-* Whether The Rite Of This Sacrament Is Appropriate?